os-cloud/osic-ref-impl/README.md

 * easy to deploy - it will require minimal input from operators
 * quick to deploy - our goal is to get down to 1min/node on average in scale of 300 nodes
 * easy to maintain - we will provide toolset and guidance that will help ops to keep cloud running
-* pet friendly - although we suggest move to cloud-native apps, we also recognizes that it can be long process.
+* legacy applications friendly - although we suggest move to cloud-native apps, we also recognizes that it can be long process.
 Our cloud will help to keep non-cloud-native apps running.
+We care about our pets:)
+* passing defcore - This have to be OpenStack

+# Scope of Reference implementation

+We want entry to OpenStack to be as smooth as possible, so we are going to make most of the architectural choices for a user.
+We will try to get user input to reasonable minimum but at same time allowing more experienced users to override our decisions.
+This repo will contain:

+* hardware setup used
+* network configuration
+* base operating system setup
+* deployment tool configuration
+* commands to run
+* bootstrap first users

+So basically what you need from nothing to get your first VM up and running.